 Throughout the production process, we actively work to minimise our impact on the environment whilst continuing to reduce our carbon footprint.
-By working closely with all our suppliers, we maintain our policy of purchasing FSC & PEFC certified papers along with those containing a recycled content.
+By working closely with all our suppliers, we maintain our policy of purchasing Chain of Custody certified papers along with those containing a recycled content.
 The papers which we use can also be carbon-balanced via World Land Trust with all donations being put towards the many conservation schemes which they support.

-- Replacing 5 compressors with 1 large variable drive compressor for efficiency only goes as fast as usage dictates, 1 normal and 1 slave compressor reducing total energy.
+- Replacing 5 compressors with 1 large variable drive compressor for max efficiency as it runs only as fast as usage dictates, 1 normal and 1 slave compressor reducing total energy used.

-- FLT trucks powered by LPG gas replaced existing diesel trucks, reducing certain emissions including NOx, Sulphur Dioxide (SO2), Carbon Dioxide (CO2) and fumes.
+- Forklift trucks powered by LPG gas replaced existing diesel trucks, reducing certain emissions including NOx, Sulphur Dioxide (SO2), Carbon Dioxide (CO2) and fumes.

 - We hold a Climate Change Agreement; and the Company improved its energy efficiency significantly in 2019 and 2020 by 39.7% compared to its base year of 2008.
 This was against a target of 8.4% set by the Environment Agency.
 This meant the site overachieved its energy efficiency target by 810 tonnes of Carbon and 2973 tonnes of CO2.
 Over the four measuring periods the Company overachieved against its targets to the value of 3745 tonnes of Carbon and 13,734 tonnes of CO2.

 - External lighting has been replaced with more efficient LED fittings; internal lighting has all been fitted with movement sensors.
-All production areas have been fitted with new LED fittings, replacing the less efficient T5 tubes.
+All production areas have been fitted with new LED fittings, replacing the inefficient T5 tubes.

 - Company commercial vehicles fitted with Euro 5 or Euro 6 engines and ECO Drive systems.

-- Site inspections carried out 3 times a week, reports issued to management with findings used to generate non-conformances.
+- Daily site inspections, reports issued to management with findings used to generate environmental non-conformances.

-- Annual compliance review ensuring we act in accordance with all relevant environmental legislation.
-Register of Environmental aspects updates annually.
+- Monthly compliance review ensuring we act in accordance with all relevant environmental legislation.
+All NCRs in line with ISO procedures.

 - 100% of all waste is recycled.
 Achieved through implementation of waste segregation system within the factory where different streams of paper, card, plastics, wood and chemicals are collected and stored until collected by our waste partners.
 Paper is returned to the mills, wood is sent for chipping, plastics and card sent to recycling, chemical waste sent for recovery or utilised in a cement kiln for recovery in energy form.
 All domestic waste is now incinerated to provide energy (Virridor the energy plant where this is sent is producing energy from waste of 1,807GWH equivalent to powering 500,000 homes.)